-Fighting for Tennessee’s injured workers and their families
+Fighting for injured workers in Nashville, Hendersonville, and Clarksville

-At the Rocky Law Firm, our experienced Nashville work injury lawyers fight to get injured workers in Tennessee all the compensation they deserve – including wage loss compensation and payment for all necessary medical bills.
-We fright aggressively to obtain just settlements, awards, and verdicts for families when a loved one is killed.
-We understand when workers must prove fault and when employees are entitled to benefits just because they were doing their job.
-When you need a fighter, it’s time to call Rocky.
+At Rocky McElhaney Law Firm, our experienced Nashville work injury lawyers fight to get injured workers in Tennessee all the compensation they deserve – including wage loss compensation and payment for all necessary medical bills.
+When a loved one is killed due to a fall, we fight aggressively to obtain fair settlements, awards, and verdicts for families.
+We have 20 years of experience with these types of cases.
+We understand which case require workers to prove fault and those where employees are entitled to benefits just because they were doing their job.
+When you need an experienced fighter, it’s time to call Rocky.

 - Falling from scaffolding